Joe Perry (musician): Early life

 Vermont Academy was where he heard Jimi Hendrix for the first time.
-It was also where he first heard British rock bands like the Who, the Kinks, and the Yardbirds – the band responsible for one of Aerosmith's first and most iconic covers, "Train Kept a Rollin".
-It was where Joe Perry went from dreaming about being a marine biologist to dreaming about being in a band like The Yardbirds.
+It was also where he first heard British rock bands like The Who, The Kinks, and The Yardbirds – the band responsible for one of Aerosmith's first and most iconic covers, "Train Kept a Rollin".
+It was where Pereira went from dreaming about being a marine biologist to dreaming about being in a band like The Yardbirds.
 Perry said: "This band called the Yardbirds had a sound like I had never heard before, they had guitars that sound like nothing I'd ever heard before.
 The Stones were pushing the edge with distorted guitars.
 That was a big influence on me."